 In the pursuit of understanding and treating eating disorders, the Kahm Center stands at the forefront, offering specialized outpatient care for individuals facing these complex challenges.
 One such condition that has garnered increased attention in recent years is atypical anorexia.
 This subtype of anorexia nervosa challenges conventional perceptions by affecting individuals who may not present with the expected low body weight traditionally associated with eating disorders.
 Yet, they experience the same intense fear of gaining weight, significant restriction of calories, and a distorted body image.
 If you're questioning your own experiences with food and body image, you might be wondering, 'Do I have anorexia?'
 Understanding atypical anorexia is a crucial step in recognizing the diverse manifestations of eating disorders.

 This blog post aims to shed light on atypical anorexia, breaking down its definition, symptoms, differences from classical anorexia nervosa, and the comprehensive approach to treatment available at the Kahm Center.
+This includes addressing questions like, 'can anorexia cause diabetes?' and other questions like 'can anorexia cause infertility?' to ensure comprehensive care.
 Despite the lack of weight criteria, individuals with atypical anorexia face serious health risks, including cardiovascular issues, electrolyte imbalances, and psychological distress, underscoring the need for specialized care and attention.
 By recognizing the broad spectrum of eating disorders, the Kahm Center endeavors to provide a path to recovery that respects the unique journey of each individual, highlighting the importance of inclusivity and understanding in the treatment of all eating disorders.

 Understanding Atypical Anorexia